ahmetaa/zemberek-nlp/normalization/README.md

 Zemberek uses several heuristics, lookup tables and language models for text normalization.
 Some of the work:
 - From clean and noisy corpora, vocabularies are created using morphological analysis.
-- With some heuristics and language model, words that should be split to two are found.
+- With some heuristics and language models, words that should be split to two are found.
 - From corpora, correct, incorrect and possibly-incorrect sets are created.
 - For pre-processing, deasciifier, split and combine heuristics are applied.
 - Using those sets and large corpora, a noisy to clean word lookup is generated using a modified version of Hassan and Menezes's 2013 work "Social Text Normalization using Contextual Graph Random Walks".
-- For a sentence, for every noisy word, candidates are collected from lookup tables, informal and ascii-matching morphologcal analysis and spell checker.
+- For a sentence, for every noisy word, candidates are collected from lookup tables, informal and ascii-matching morphological analysis and spell checker.
-- Most likely correct sequence is found running Viterbi algorithm using a language model on candidate words
+- Most likely correct sequence is found running Viterbi algorithm on candidate words with language model scoring.

 ### Speed